japila-books/spark-sql-internals/docs/declarative-pipelines/PipelinesHandler.md

 `defineFlow` looks up the [GraphRegistrationContext](DataflowGraphRegistry.md#getDataflowGraphOrThrow) for the given `flow` (or throws a `SparkException` if not found).

-!!! note "Implicit Flows"
+??? note "Implicit Flows"
-    An **implicit flow** is a flow with the name of the target dataset (i.e. one defined as part of dataset creation).
+    **Implicit Flows** are flows with the name of the target datasets (i.e. one defined as part of dataset creation).

+    Implicit flows can be defined with multi-part identifiers (as the corresponding datasets).

+    Multi-part identifiers are composed of catalog, schema and table parts (separated by `.` (dot)).

 `defineFlow` [creates a flow identifier](GraphIdentifierManager.md#parseTableIdentifier) (for the `flow` name).

 ??? note "AnalysisException"
     `defineFlow` reports an `AnalysisException` if the given `flow` is not an implicit flow, but is defined with a multi-part identifier.

-In the end, `defineFlow` [registers a flow](GraphRegistrationContext.md#registerFlow).
+In the end, `defineFlow` [registers a flow](GraphRegistrationContext.md#registerFlow) (with a proper [FlowFunction](FlowAnalysis.md#createFlowFunctionFromLogicalPlan)).